-MECA 601 Advanced Mechatronics System Design 3(3,0) This course us This course uses computer-aided design methodologies for synthesis of multivariable Mechatronics system design.
-Topics covered include: sequential tasks integration of several engineering sy engineering systems, finite state machine based design, direct problem, indirect problem, multi objective optimization problems, performance and robustness trade-offs, model- based comper based compensators, and nonlinear effects.
+MECA 601 Advanced Mechatronics System Design 3(3,0)

+This course uses computer-aided design methodologies for synthesis of multivariable Mechatronics system design.
+Topics covered include: sequential tasks integration of several engineering systems, finite state machine based design, direct problem, indirect problem, multi objective optimization problems, performance and robustness trade-offs, model-based compensators, and nonlinear effects.
 Prerequisite: MECA 443.

-MECA 602 Multi Agent System MAS 3(3,0) The objective of the course is to present tools and methodologies for or performing system realization in a multidisciplinary design context.
-Focus will be equally strong on all three aspects of the problem: (i) the multidisciplinary character of engineering systems, (ii) design of these comp lex systems, and (iii) tools for realization.
+MECA 602 Multi Agent System MAS

+The objective of the course is to present tools and methodologies for performing system realization in a multidisciplinary design context.
+Focus will be equally strong on all three aspects of the problem: (i) the multidisciplinary character of engineering systems, (ii) design of these complex systems, and (iii) tools for realization.
 Prerequisite: Instructor's consent.

-MECA 607 Manufacturing System & Supply Chain Design 3(3,0) This course focuses on decision making for system design, as it arises in manufacturing systems and su systems and supply chains.
-Students are exposed to frameworks and models for structuring the key issues the key issues and trade-offs.
-It also introduces various models, methods and software tools for logi tools for logistics network design, capacity planning and flexibility, make-buy, and integration wit integration with product development.
+MECA 607 Manufacturing System & Supply Chain Design 3(3,0)

+This course focuses on decision making for system design, as it arises in manufacturing systems and supply chains.
+Students are exposed to frameworks and models for structuring the key issues and trade-offs.
+It also introduces various models, methods and software tools for logistics network design, capacity planning and flexibility, make-buy, and integration with product development.
 Industry applications and cases illustrate concepts and challenges.
 Prerequisite: MECH 422.

-MECA 608 Lean/Six Sigma Processes 3(3,0)
+MECA 608 Lean/Six Sigma Processes